AccuBlue® & Pool Water Testing FAQs

 The primary reason pool owners should test their pool water is to ensure that it’s safe for swimming.
 Water testing checks sanitizer levels in the pool, and helps you know if extra sanitizer or shock treatments are needed.
-Regularly testing and balancing pool water also ensures that your sanitizer keeps working efficiently.
+Regularly testing and balancing pool water also ensures your sanitizer will keep working efficiently.
 Unbalanced water decreases the effectiveness and longevity of pool sanitizers like chlorine, and limits its ability to fight off algae and germs, and prevent water-borne illnesses.
-In addition, poorly balanced water can be uncomfortable for swimming, and it can damage pool surfaces and equipment over time.
+In addition, poorly balanced water can be uncomfortable for swimming, and may damage pool surfaces and equipment over time.

 What is the right way to collect a pool water sample?

-When pump has been circulating the water for at least one hour, dip the sample bottle into the water about 12-18” (about elbow deep).
+When the pump has circulated the water for at least one hour, dip the sample bottle into the water about 12–18” (about elbow deep).
 Invert the bottle to collect your water sample, and bring it back to the surface.
 Make sure to collect the sample from a well-circulated area of the pool.
 Stagnant water can give you inaccurate test results.

 How often should I test my pool water?

 DIY TIP: Most of our customers use a simple at-home water test as part of their weekly maintenance routine.
 Then they'll bring a water sample to their local Leslie's store for a free comprehensive AccuBlue® test once a month.
-With the professional help of a Leslie's pool expert, you'll be able to quickly address small water balance issues before they become a big problem in your pool.
+With the professional help of a Leslie's pool expert, you can quickly address small water balance issues before they become a big problem in your pool.

 What is the difference between test kits and test strips?